CuratorCat/pcc-archive.org/wiki/club/index.md

 **[.pcc.eth ENS subdomains](../ens/index.md) is free for PCC Cat holders to claim.** It is more readable for wallet address, use the cat as PFP on web3, and the brand of PCC Community.

+The new PCC Ambassadors role requires to have a .pcc.eth subdomain.

 <span className="wikiPostListImgR">

 ![](./assets/token-s.png)